betheden/hebrew-grammar/content/conjunction.rst

 Summary
 -------

-Conjunctions connect words, clauses, or phrases.
+Conjunctions connect words, phrases, sentences, or paragraphs.
 Common conjunctions are "and," "or," "but," and "for."

 Article